gtalarico/pyairtable/docs/source/metadata.rst

 .. versionadded:: 1.0.0

-The metadata api gives you the ability to list all of your bases, tables, fields, and views.
+The metadata api gives you the ability to list all of your bases, tables, fields, and views, and retrieve the scopes and user ID associated with your token.

 .. warning::
     This api is experimental